Chad in turmoil after Deby death as rebels, opposition challenge military | Law-Order

 "We don't want to seize power to hold power.
 Our objective is for democratic transitions to be a reality," he said.
 He said the group was preparing to march on N'Djamena to "free the people from a system that is undemocratic".
 Opposition politicians, many of whom boycotted the election, also called for a return to civilian rule.

-Party leaders said after meeting on Wednesday that they condemned "the institutional coup d'etat conducted by the generals" and "the monarchist devolution of power".
-In a statement signed by spokesman Mahamat Bichara, they called for a transition led by the people through dialogue.
+About a dozen party leaders who met on Wednesday condemned what they called "the institutional coup d'etat conducted by the generals" and "the monarchist devolution of power".
+In a statement, they called for a transition led by the people through dialogue.

 "We do not see ourselves in this military transition.
 Our position is a return to constitutional order and a civil transition to ease tensions and to organise elections in due course," Dinamou Daram of the Socialist Party Without Borders, told Reuters.
+Opposition leader Succes Masran said a campaign of civil disobedience would be launched from Friday.
+The main labour organisation, the Union of Syndicates of Chad, also rejected the military takeover and called for a strike.

+"The executive bureau asks all workers to stop working and to remain vigilant until the situation is clarified," it said.
 FRENCH FRIENDS

 Deby had won friends abroad by sending his well-trained army to fight jihadists including Boko Haram in the Lake Chad Basin and groups linked to al Qaeda and Islamic State in the Sahel.
 His main ally, France, has about 5,100 troops based across the region as part of international efforts to fight the militants, including its main base in N'Djamena.
 The United States also has military personnel there.

 Paris said it had lost a courageous friend and an important ally.
+President Emmanuel Macron will go to Deby's funeral.
+Nigeria's foreign minister said it was willing to help a dialogue, but that while an early return to democratic rule was the ultimate goal, the immediate objective was the stabilisation of Chad and the region.
-President Emmanuel Macron will go to Deby's funeral, the French government said.
-Human Rights Watch, however, criticised the West's relationship with Deby.

-"For years, international players have propped up Déby’s government for its support for counterterrorism operations... while largely turning a blind eye to his legacy of repression and violations of social and economic rights at home," HRW said in a statement.
-"The potentially explosive consequences of President Déby’s death cannot be underestimated – both for the future of Chad and across the region," it said.
+Human Rights Watch criticised the West's relationship with Deby, saying that for years it had propped up Déby's government for its support for its security operations while turning a blind eye to his repression.
+"The potentially explosive consequences of President Déby’s death cannot be underestimated – both for the future of Chad and across the region," it said in a statement.

-In N'Djamena, schools and some businesses were open on Wednesday but many people had opted to stay home and the streets were quiet.
+In N'Djamena, schools and some businesses were open on Wednesday but many people stayed home and the streets were quiet.
 Authorities imposed a nightly curfew and closed land and air borders after Deby's death was announced.
 A 14-day period of national mourning is being observed.

+Ordinary citizens also voiced their frustrations.
+"We must make sure that this military council does not take over power, said Djimadoum Ngarteri, a teacher.
+"And to all those fighting with weapons, it is time to lay down their weapons.
+We the Chadians are fed up.
+We do not need people who take power with weapons."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)